Events in or sponsored by the Law School ordinarily will have some or all of the following as overarching purposes:

 or if it otherwise is an event that has potential to significantly affect the reputation and visibility of the law school.

-The request for approval should be submitted to the Assistant to the Dean no less than 28 days before the proposed date of the event.
-The request should be on a form available from the Assistant to the Dean, containing the following information:
+The request for approval along with a proposed budget should be submitted to the Associate Director of Academic Services no less than 28 days before the proposed date of the event.
+The request should be on the forms available from the Associate Director for Academic Services, containing the following information: